 BONUS- How to Export Your Stickers to Print then Cut

-This is kind of the next step you would take if you were to pull your stickers into Procreate.
+This is the next step you would take if you were to print your stickers and cut them with a Cricut machine.
 If you want a more in-depth tutorial on how to print and cut your stickers, I have a post with a YouTube video that makes it simple.

 ***** Credit for this technique goes to @oakleylaneco. on Tik Tok.
 Be sure to check out her channel for more fun little sticker videos!